 Most Lycosids are brown or grey in colour enabling them to blend into the background.
 Adult males tend to be slightly smaller and darker than females of the same species.

-Above right is a spider in the Pardosa genus.
+Below is a spider in the Pardosa genus.
 Spiders in the Trochosa (see below) genus look similar, but have a shorter and wider face.

 Males wishing to mate signal the female from a distance to let her know their wishes, and that they are not prey.
 Each species has its own semaphore code for signaling females.
-Pardosa lugubris, right, stretches out his front pair of legs sideways, raises one palp, then raises another.
+Pardosa lugubris, below, stretches out his front pair of legs sideways, raises one palp, then raises another.

 Fully grown females are around 6 mm long, and males around 5 mm long.